Chetan64-bit/explore-profiles-map/README.md

 # explore-profiles-map
-# 🗺️ Explore Profiles Map – React Frontend Case Study
+# 🗺️ Explore Profiles Map – React Frontend

 This is a frontend case study project built with **React**, **CSS Modules**, and **Leaflet.js**.